 - Photos and timestamps for equipment failures that caused loss

 If a count disagrees with the ledger, the adjustment should not be step one.
 Document the variance, walk recent movements, assign a root cause, then post with a reason code.
-Generic “inventory adjustment” is the brewery equivalent of a generic medical bill in a claims file: it does not help you anywhere that matters.

 What to do before the next bad Monday